Proton operations in 2001

-First Proton-M test flight
+First test flight of the Proton-M rocket

 The flight version of the Proton-M rocket arrived in Baikonur in July 2000 and at the time its first test launch was expected as early as August 2000.
 However, technical and financial problems continuously pushed back the launch date for the new vehicle, first to October 28, then November 4, December 2000 and February 2001.
 Although the Proton-M could be prepared for its first blastoff as early as the beginning of March 2001, in-orbit lighting conditions would be unfavorable for the rocket's payload, the Ekran-M communications satellite, if it was launched between March 1 and March 16.
 At the same time, a commercial launch of the regular Proton rocket with the Panamsat-10 communications satellite was scheduled for April 4 from the same launch complex Number 23 in Area 81 in Baikonur.
 Since the launch teams in Baikonur needed some "breathing room" to refurbish the pad between launches, Proton-M could have to wait until after Panamsat launch.